Open Data Hub logo

 Creating a bias metric by using the dashboard

-The following procedure describes how to use the Open Data Hub dashboard to create a bias metric for a model.
+You can use the Open Data Hub dashboard to create a bias metric for a model.

 Prerequisites